datahub-project/datahub/metadata-ingestion/README.md

 - List of databases, schema, and tables
 - Column types associated with each table

-Extra requirements: `pip install psycopg2-binary` or `pip install psycopg2`

-If you're using PostGIS extensions for Postgres, also use `pip install GeoAlchemy2`.
+- Also supports PostGIS extensions

 ```yml
 source: